a-e-e/StillWatersAquariumPi/stage_1/readme.md

 In order to read analog data we need to use the following pins:

 VDD (power) and DGND (digital ground) to power the MCP3008 chip.
 We also need four "SPI" data pins: DOUT (Data Out from MCP3008), CLK (Clock pin), DIN (Data In from Raspberry Pi),  and /CS (Chip Select).
-Finally of course, a source of analog data.
-We'll be using the basic 10k trim pot.

 The MCP3008 has a few more pins we need to connect: AGND (analog ground, used sometimes in precision circuitry, which this is not) connects to GND, and VREF (analog voltage reference, used for changing the "scale" - we want the full scale, so tie it to 3.3V).